Badges of the United States Space Force: Commander's Insignia

-The Commander's Insignia is worn by officers in the grade of colonel and below who are currently in command above the name tag on the right side of the uniform.
+The Air Force Commander's Insignia is worn by officers in the grade of colonel and below who are currently in command above the name tag on the right side of the uniform.
 Graduated commanders wear the commander's insignia beneath the nametag on the service uniform or the Velcro patch on the top of the right sleeve in the OCP uniform.

+Guardians do not wear the Air Force Materiel Leader's Insignia.
+Space Force Materiel Leaders and Senior Materiel Leaders generally do not wear the Air Force Commander's Insignia.
+The Space Force has no equivalent for the Air Force Materiel Leader's Insignia.